Albert A. List College of Jewish Studies

 LIST COLLEGE MAJOR

 By November 1 of the junior year, students must declare a major field.
 The choice of major must be approved by the academic-area undergraduate advisor.
 Students declare their major by filling out a major declaration form, available in the List College Office, and meeting with and obtaining the signature of the major advisor.
 The form is then returned to the List College Office.
 All List College majors consist of 30 credits.
 A total of 24 of the 30 required credits must be taken at List College; 6 of these may be double-counted to fulfill a List College core requirement.
-No more than 6 credits will be counted as transfer credit toward the major from outside of JTS; 3 of the 30 required credits may be fulfilled by a senior seminar, thesis, or an additional elective selected in consultation with the major advisor.
-Students may major in Ancient Jewish Studies, Bible, Jewish History, Jewish Literature, Jewish Texts and Interpretations, Jewish Gender Studies, Jewish Thought, Jewish Ethics, Midrash, Modern Jewish Studies, Medieval and Early Modern Jewish Studies, or Rabbinic Literatures and Cultures.
+No more than 6 credits will be counted as transfer credit toward the major from outside of JTS.
+In the senior year, 3 of the 30 required credits may be fulfilled by a senior seminar, thesis, independent study*, or an additional elective selected in consultation with the major advisor.
+Students may major in Ancient Jewish Studies, Bible, Jewish History, Jewish Literature, Jewish Texts and Interpretations, Jewish Gender & Women’s Studies, Jewish Thought, Jewish Ethics, Modern Jewish Studies, Medieval and Early Modern Jewish Studies, or Rabbinic Literatures and Cultures.
 Each area or program determines the specific distribution of courses and requirements for majors.
 An initial declaration of major may be, with approval, modified at any time up to the fall semester of the senior year.

 SUMMER STUDY